apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 Somnium is designed to be played in third person.
 Great effort has been made to bring this game into the modern feel of popular action games.
 You are able to lock on to targets, dodge with a keypress, your rifles have a proper aiming line so that you can easily tell where you will hit while in third person, and your power attacks are accomplished with a modifying-key rather than a held normal input.

-.. _Controls-reference-lable:
+.. _Controls-reference-label:

 Controls
 --------

-The end result of this effort allows somnium to be playable in third person from beginning to end, and this is the designed method of play.
+In the end, somnium is playable in third person from beginning to end, and this is the designed method of play.

 However, these changes also brought necessary changes to the base controls of the game.
 Somnium adds elements from other genres into the world of Vyn, and many of these elements come with a standardized expectation of controls from players.